UK jubilant as lockdown restrictions to be lifted next week

 It’s the biggest step yet to reopen the country following an easing of the crisis blamed for nearly 128,000 deaths, the highest reported COVID-19 toll in Europe.

 Deaths in Britain have come down to single digits in recent days.
-It’s a far cry from January, when up to 1,477 deaths a day were recorded amid a brutal second wave driven by a more infectious variant first found in Kent, in southeastern England.
+It’s a far cry from January, when deaths topped 1,800 in a single day amid a brutal second wave driven by a more infectious variant first found in Kent, in southeastern England.

 New cases have plummeted to an average of around 2,000 a day, compared with nearly 70,000 a day during the winter.

-There are some worries on the horizon.
-British authorities have voiced anxiety about a rise in cases of a coronavirus variant first identified in India, after a closely monitored study of infections in England found it becoming more prevalent.

-Ministers are poised to order further action, including door-to-door testing in the worst-affected areas.
-One response being considered is bringing forward the date for a second dose of vaccine for eligible groups to increase protection.
-For now, the jabs are offered largely based on age, with vaccines now available to those ages 38 and 39.
+There are still worries.
+British authorities have expressed anxiety about a rise in cases of a coronavirus variant first identified in India.
+Government officials are poised to order further action, including door-to-door testing in the worst-affected areas.
+One response being considered is moving up the date for a second dose of vaccine for eligible groups to increase protection.

 British health officials have raced to get ahead of the virus by vaccinating hundreds of thousands of people a day at hospitals, soccer pitches, churches and a racecourse.
 As of this week, almost 38 million people — approximately 68% of the adult population — have received their first dose.
 Almost 19 million have had both doses.